 To build a new building (or muscle) you will need the following 3 things...

 1. Labor (Workouts)

 3. Time (Rest & Recovery After Workouts)

-And if you want to build a new building (or a new body) with maximum speed and efficiency you will also need a "Blue Print" of the finished product that you intend to create.
-(If you workout with the vague goal of "wanting to get in shape" it would be like construction workers showing up to a work site with the vague goal of "wanting to build a building", so have a clear vision in your mind of exactly what you want to achieve.)
+And if you want to build a new building (or a new body) with maximum speed and efficiency you will also need a "Blue Print" of the finished product that you intend to create, because if you workout with the vague goal of "wanting to get in shape" it would be like construction workers showing up to a work site with the vague goal of "wanting to build a building".

 6. GET A WORKOUT BY SIMPLY BEING AN ACTIVE PERSON

 Try to imagine just how utterly useless something like a treadmill would have been to our ancient ancestors.

 In the past people didn't need gyms, barbells, or exercise programs, because physical exercise was involved in virtually everything that they did, but over the years we have invented "labor saving machines" that have reduced the amount of labor we have to do to almost nothing, and a great way to get in better shape is to simply start doing things the old fashioned way again.

 We've all heard advice like this for years...